 Mossel Bay

 Mossel Bay is a harbor town along the Garden Route.
-It has sandy beaches to enjoy in the summertime and an array of an adventure of activities.
+It has sandy beaches to enjoy in the summertime and an array of adventure activities.
 Mossel Bay is a good stop along the Garden Route if you are looking for any handicrafts, a good bite to eat, and just to get out and enjoy the fresh air.

 We stopped here along our South African road trip to go to Gondwana Game Reserve for a five-night safari in their eco camp.
 This was one of the most affordable safaris we had in all of Africa and I highly recommend it if you are in the Western Cape.

 Hermanus

-Hermanus is the whale watching destination in South Africa, and being less than two hours away from Cape Town it is accessible.
+Hermanus is the whale-watching destination in South Africa, and being less than two hours away from Cape Town, it is accessible.
 It’s also where you can go cage diving with Great White sharks if that is something you want to fit into your South African road trip itinerary.

 Stellenbosch

 Did you know that South Africa produces over 959 million liters of wine each year, making the country the seventh-largest wine producer in the world?
 Over 200 of those wine producers are in Stellenbosch.
-So if you enjoy good wine at an insanely cheap cost (like $6 a good bottle cost) then make a pit stop in Stellenboach and go on some wine tours.
+So if you enjoy good wine at an insanely cheap cost (like $6 a good bottle cost) then make a pit stop in Stellenboach and go on wine tours.

 Cape Town